 The building is now used by the Fremantle Education Centre, the mission of which is stated on its website as follows:

 FEC is a not for profit organisation returning all our resources to the community.
 The Centre helps organisations and individuals to focus on their future needs and aspirations.
 We provide consultancy services for an eclectic array of local, national and international programs that support and improve learning.
 Our vision is to alleviate poverty and helplessness through being recognised as a community leader in nurturing individuals to reach their potential.
 Our mission is to empower individuals to contribute to community and quality of life.

 Ewers, John K. 1971, The Western Gateway: A History of Fremantle, Fremantle City Council, with UWAP, rev. ed.
 [1st ed.
 1948].

-Eric Silbert, ‘The history of Princess May Girls School’, unpublished typescript.
+Silbert, Eric nd, ‘The history of Princess May Girls School’, unpublished typescript.

 Garry Gillard | New: 16 December, 2014 | Now: 11 August, 2018